DAHUB-GUIOT/natur-78/replit.md

 **Migration Status**: Successfully migrated from Lovable to Replit (January 2025) ✅

+**Domain Status**: festivalnatur.com is currently serving an old production build.
+The optimized version with white theme and improved UX is ready for deployment from this Replit environment.

 ## Recent Changes

 - ✅ **January 24, 2025**: Platform Optimization and White Theme Implementation completed